-Mayor Frey Says Officer Who Put Up ‘Racist’ Christmas Decorations Will Be Fired
+Officers On Leave After Offensive Minneapolis Police Christmas Tree Sparks Outrage

-MINNEAPOLIS (WCCO) – Minneapolis Mayor Jacob Frey says the officer or city official who put “racist” decorations on a Christmas tree in north Minneapolis’ 4th Precinct police station will be fired.
+MINNEAPOLIS (WCCO) – Two police officers are on paid leave after images of a Christmas tree in north Minneapolis’ 4th Precinct station went viral.

-The mayor issued the stern statement Friday, after images appeared on social media, showing a Christmas tree in the precinct decorated with empty Takis bags, Newport cigarette boxes and Popeyes Chicken cups.
+Mayor Jacob Frey issued a stern statement Friday after pictures appeared on social media of the tree decorated with items such as empty Takis bags, cans of malt liquor, menthol cigarette boxes and Popeyes Louisiana Kitchen cups.
+The items are considered derogatory in nature to the black community.

-“This behavior is racist, despicable, and is well beneath the standards of any person who serves the city of Minneapolis,” Frey said, adding that the offending party must be immediately fired to send a clear message that such conduct will not be tolerated.
+“This behavior is racist, despicable, and is well beneath the standards of any person who serves the city of Minneapolis,” Frey said.
+“Racism and intolerance is absolutely unacceptable, and that should especially be the case amongst our city employees.”

-This is a photo of a racist and derogatory Christmas tree at the Minneapolis 4th precinct. @jeremiah4north @CunninghamMPLS @Jacob_Frey We must demand an apology and commitment to build better community relations.
-This is unacceptable. pic.twitter.com/xNq4CUZUu5

-According to Cunningham, the decorations were put up as a prank by an officer.
-He added that there’ll be an outreach event for the community and cultural sensitivity training for officers.
+Black Lives Matter Twin Cities posted the picture on social media, and Minneapolis City Councilmember Phillipe Cunningham confirmed that an officer had hung some inappropriate ornaments as a prank after the tree had already been decorated.

+The 4th Precinct was the site of a nearly three-week occupation three years ago, in the aftermath of the shooting death of Jamar Clark by police.

+Mayor Frey’s initial statement said whoever was responsible would be fired immediately to send a clear message that such conduct will not be tolerated.
+But later Friday, he backed down a bit.

+“We have a process that we are required to go through by law, but yes, that is my opinion about where the process should go,” Frey said.
-Minneapolis Police Chief Medaria Arradondo also condemned the tree, saying he has initiated a full investigation regarding the incident.

-“I am ashamed and appalled by the behavior of those who would feel comfortable to act in such a manner that goes against our core department values of Trust, Accountability and Professional Service,” Arradondo said in a statement.
+Minneapolis Police Chief Medaria Arradondo said the tree incident was under investigation, and released a statement saying in part: “I am ashamed and appalled by the behavior of those who would feel comfortable to act in such a manner that goes against our core department values of Trust, Accountability and Professional Service.”

+Minneapolis NAACP President Leslie Redmond says this incident is not isolated, and is proof this is a problem with the culture within the Minneapolis Police Department.

+“I was annoyed I was disheartened, but one thing I wasn’t was shocked, because the 4th Precinct time and time again have showed their disregard for the lives of people in the community and black lives overall,” Redmond said.
+“I believe that there are a lot of people who work in Minnesota to actually produce justice, but I also think there are many forces working against it, and we have to recognize that this is a systemic issue and it’s not just good enough to fire the individual who put this up.
+We need to look into how many officers walked by and was OK with it.”

 Here is Mayor Frey’s full statement: